NathanFirmo/dotfiles/README.md

 # 📂 dotfiles

-Here are some of my linux config files.
+Here are some of my linux config files and automatize the instalation of my apps.